Use Telehealth to avoid patient care interruptions during the COVID-19 pandemic

 It is the patient’s responsibility to take control of their own health and seek help when needed.
 According to Dr. Elias, “patients should always prioritize their healthcare.
 This starts with a phone call to their doctor’s office, where options of either virtual or in-person consultations are presented and discussed.
 In this way, no condition gets prolonged into a potentially bigger problem.”

 Looking to implement remote patient monitoring in your practice?
-Find out more here »
+Book a demo to see how QardioMD works »

 Steve Elias MD FACS FAVLS is Director, Center for Vein Disease at Englewood Hospital and Medical Center in New Jersey.
 He is the Founder of the American Venous Forum Fellows/Residents Course in Vein Disease which educates graduating physicians about the management of vein disease.